Chinese Masterpieces

 the Qing Dynasty

 This Qing Dynasty Kangxi vase, distinguished by its marked authenticity, exhibits a refined form representative of the period.
 This blue and white vase is elegantly adorned with motifs of rocks, peonies, and two magpies perched upon a branch, complemented by an inscription of poetry on the reverse side.
-Careful attention to detail, tonal balance, and shading are essential for understanding the characteristics that define a superior example of Kangxi blue and white porcelain.
-The vase features the Kangxi underglaze six character mark enclosed within a double circle at its base.
+Careful attention to detail, tonal balance, and shading is essential for understanding the characteristics that define a superior example of Kangxi blue and white porcelain.
+The vase features the Kangxi underglaze six-character mark enclosed within a double circle at its base.
 This exemplary piece has been expertly crafted and measures approximately 12 5/8 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Pair of Yongzheng Bowls from the Imperial Qing Dynasty Featuring Falangcai Palette and Period Four-Character Gold Mark in Peach Form

 This distinguished pair of marked and period Yongzheng bowls from the Qing Dynasty displays exquisite craftsmanship, employing a falangcai palette of vibrant enamels.
 The bowls feature a striking pink ground adorned with four blue panels, each shaped like Chinese characters, and illustrate motifs of bats and peaches within these panels.
-Notably, each bowl includes a peach design on its interior and base, marked with the four-character Yongzheng gold inscription own the peach motif.
+Notably, each bowl includes a peach design on its interior and base, marked with the four-character Yongzheng gold inscription that owns the peach motif.
 Attention to detail is evident in the careful application of color, balance, and shading throughout these pieces.
 The bowls exhibit signs of flaking in the biscuit, which attest to their antiquity.
 Additionally, falangcai enamels are characterized by the presence of fine crazing, a feature these bowls distinctly possess, enhancing their aesthetic appeal.
 The overall color palette of the falangcai enamels adds to the beauty of this remarkable craftsmanship.
 Each Yongzheng bowl measures approximately 6 1/4 inches in diameter. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 These remarkable Falangcai enamel vases exhibit an extraordinary thinness, measuring less than half the thickness of a dime at the rim.
 Crafted during the Yongzheng period (1723 to 1735) in the Forbidden City of Beijing, these vases showcase a remarkable artistry that is believed to have been directly overseen by the Emperor himself.
 The decoration features intricate motifs, including branches, flowering prunus, and birds, all rendered with the exceptional skill required for such delicate work.
 The distinctive palette characteristic of Yongzheng Falangcai enamels confers a unique identity to these pieces, facilitating their recognition among connoisseurs.
 On the reverse side, an inscribed poem accompanies three seals, further enriching the historical significance of the vases.
 The presence of the Yongzheng four-character mark, rendered in blue enamel within double squares on the base, attests to the authenticity of these artifacts, added by the decorators in Beijing.
 Notably, this pair of vases is not identical, which is consistent with typical Yongzheng creations.
 The artistry exhibited in these vases is exceptional, with their rim being so finely crafted that some may liken it to milk glass.
 The level of skill and precision involved in their production is indeed remarkable.
 The quality of these vases is outstanding; interested parties are encouraged to consult auction catalogs, scholarly publications, and museum collections to ascertain the rarity and excellence of such finely potted Yongzheng Falangcai vases.
 Each vase measures approximately 9 1/8 inches in height. ppjrs